Chrismettal/ESP-Hiro/README.md

 ![433](img/433.png)

 A 433MHz antenna can be plugged straight onto J10, using pin 2-4, which will use GPIO15 for the RC-Switch library.

+### ADC

+The ADC has a voltage divider in place to measure 0 - 5 V over the 0 - 1023 ADC range

 ### Other